decorator-factory/typing-tips/docs/tutorial/2-using-protocols/index.md

     ```

     A type checker should already prevent you from instantiating `Bar()`, but it's good to catch the error at runtime as well.
     If you're making a library, you shouldn't assume that its users are using a type checker.
-There are also many creative ways
-    around type checkers in Python.
+    There are also many creative way around type checkers in Python.

 - Raise a `NotImplementedError` in the method body.
     In an ABC, you're allowed to "bottom out" to an abstract method when using
     `super`:

     ```py